 How often should you season a cast iron skillet?

-Ideally, the only time you’ll need to season your cast iron skillet is before using it for the first time when it’s new.
-As you cook fatty foods with it, the fats and oils will naturally contribute to the seasoning, keeping the skillet slick and protected from rust.
+Ideally, you will only need to season your cast iron skillet before first use if it is new.
+If you prepare fatty foods with it, the fats and oils will naturally contribute to the seasoning, keeping the skillet slick and protected from rust.

 This, of course, is based on the assumption that you’ll never cook acidic foods in your skillet, clean it only by hand, seldom with soapy water, and dry it perfectly after every use.

 As much as manufacturers like to recommend this to you in the owner’s manuals of their cookware, the reality is that it’s easier said than done—especially when you’re using a cast iron skillet for your daily cooking.